justinethier/keyva/lsm/Readme.md

 # Overview

-The Log-structured merge tree (LSM tree) is a popular alternative to B-trees that databases use for persistently storing data.

-LSM tree are specifically designed to handle write-heavy workloads...
+The Log-structured merge tree (LSM tree) is a popular alternative to B-trees for persistently storing data.
+LSM tree are specifically designed to handle write-heavy workloads.

 Used in many popular NoSQL databases including Apache Cassandra, Elasticsearch, Google Bigtable, Apache HBase, and InfluxDB.